zephyrproject-rtos/zscilib/README.md

 ## Contributing

-TODO: Note on how to contribute, and what it most needed at present.
+TODO: Note on how to contribute, and what is most needed at present.

 ## License